FlaskCon/traveller-lite/README.md

 `docker-compose-sqlite.yaml` will run the app with a sqlite database.

 `docker-compose-sqlite-dev.yaml` will run the app with a sqlite database, but run Flask in debug mode.
+This will also attach the `app/` folder to the container, so changes to the code will be reflected in the app.

 `Note:` Each database has persistent storage, so you can stop and start the containers without losing data.